Tropical Fukaya Algebras: Transversality

-denote the normalized curve in the sense that spherical nodes in $C$ are lifted to double points in $\tC$ and the tree components in $C$ are detached from the surface components.
-Choose $p>2$ and $\lam \in (0,1)$.
-Let $\Map^{1,p,\lam}_{\Gamma}(\tC,\bX, L,\bD)$ denote the completion of maps under the weighted Sobolev norm $\Mod{\cdot}^\circ_\Gamma$ in \eqref{eq:xinorm} for surface components, and the ordinary $W^{1,p}$-norm for the tree components.
+denote the completion of maps under the weighted Sobolev norm $\Mod{\cdot}^\circ_\Gamma$ in \eqref{eq:xinorm} for surface components, and the ordinary $W^{1,p}$-norm for the tree components.
 That is, an element of this space consists of \begin{enumerate} \item a collection of $W^{1,p,\lam}$-maps